k-ool/hacking-tools/README.md

 🔹 [Hacker Roadmap](https://github.com/sundowndev/hacker-roadmap) - 📌 Your beginner pen-testing start guide.
 A guide for amateur pen testers and a collection of hacking tools, resources and references to practice ethical hacking and web security.

+🔹[Hack Tricks](https://github.com/carlospolop/hacktricks) - Welcome to the page where you will find each trick/technique/whatever I have learnt in CTFs, real life apps, and reading researches and news.

 ## Fun